usefmtly

 Arduino and Raspberry Pi projects commonly implement Morse code with LEDs or buzzers as a first signal-processing exercise.

-Also try the ROT13 Encoder for a different kind of text cipher, or Binary Converter to translate text into binary.
+Also try the ROT13 Encoder for a different kind of text cipher, or Binary to Text Converter to translate text into binary.
+If you landed here for reference, the Morse Code Alphabet guide has the full A-Z chart, numbers, punctuation, SOS, and timing rules.

 Morse code reference